wasimaftab/Advanced_Git/README.md

-# Basic to advance git comands for daily usage
+# Basic to advance git commands for daily use:

 ## Initializing Repo
 ```